 Human Rights Day is more than just a public holiday.
 It commemorates one of the most important pillars of our democracy and our Constitution, the Bill of Rights.

 We remember the struggle and sacrifice made by thousands of people who marched for equality and basic human rights.

 Why is 21 March Human Rights Day?

-On 21 March 1960, hundreds of South Africans took to the streets to protest against pass laws, which required black South Africans to carry a document of identification at all times.
+On 21 March 1960, hundreds of South Africans took to the streets to protest against pass laws, which required black South Africans to always carry a document of identification.
 Failure to present your pass on demand would lead to arrest and detention.

 What started as a peaceful protest turned deadly when police opened fire and killed more than 60 people, injuring 180 others.
-These people were protesting against unfair laws, and were demanding their human rights for all, which are now enshrined in our Constitution.
+They were protesting unfair laws and were demanding human rights for all, which are now enshrined in our Constitution.

 What happens when your rights are violated?

 The following organisations in our country will be able to help you if you feel your rights have been violated in any way: